Home :: Going Solo :: Taking a European River Cruise

 I've done a lot of traveling but not everyone has.
 If I were a first-time traveler, I'd love to have someone to take care of it all for me, from sightseeing to service on board to sorting out any problems I might have.
 Come to think of it, I'd like that anyway, first-timer or not.

 So no, a European river cruise was not on my bucket list at all.
-It is now.
+Perhaps I should change my mind.